davidedigrande/davidedigrande/README.md

 Yes, I love being "horizontal" and gaining as much experience and knowledge I can, in the widest range of domains possible.

-I firmly believe this will make me the smartest person I can be :)
+I firmly believe this will make me the smartest person I can be, and ultimately, a better developer :)